LynxGeekNYC/callflooder-bash/README.md

 CashApp: LynxGeekNYC or
 PayPal: mirvisconsulting@gmail.com

+Also please subscribe to my YouTube Channel to see how I use this script to decimate Indian Scammers: https://www.youtube.com/channel/UCAhfUHcEm_qQzhlLw5DnDsg?view_as=subscriber

 Created by 'MasterChen' but Perfected by 'Alexander Mirvis / LynxGeekNYC' Use Asterisk and a SIP provider to send a flood of phone calls to a target.